Azure/retail-ai-enhanced-search/README.md

    - Run `$ npm run dev`
    - Access the React application in a browser at `http://localhost:5173`
 5. Test the application by searching for a product in the React app or access the Swagger UI at `http://localhost:60871/swagger`

+The deployment templates of the solution are available at [Solution Quickstart](./docs/02_Solution_Quickstart.md).
+This if further bifurcated into POC and Production Environment Detailed guides

 ## PoC Environment Detailed Guide